plumvillage/newsletter/src/2024/en/articles/br-phap-ung--sun-bleached-brown-robe.md

 author: Brother Chân Pháp Ứng
 ---

 <p class="editors-preface">On 11 December 2023, the monastics of the Fish ordination family turned 30 years old.
 After 30 years, the number of “fish” has reduced to two-thirds, from six individuals down to four.
 Now, they are elder brothers and sisters of Plum Village.
-Brother Phap Ung is one of the remaining four “fish”, alongside sister Thoai Nghiem, sister Dinh Nghiem and sister Tue Nghiem.
-On this occasion, the editorial team had a chance to drink tea with brother Phap Ung at Thay’s hut in Upper Hamlet.
+Brother Phap Ung is one of the remaining four “fish”, alongside Sister Thoai Nghiem, Sister Dinh Nghiem and Sister Tue Nghiem.
+On this occasion, the editorial team had a chance to drink tea with Brother Phap Ung at Thay’s hut in Upper Hamlet.
 This article was born from that exchange.</p>

 ## An ancient seed deep in the Earth just smiles